Summary: In this world nothing can be said to be certain, except death, taxes, and change. A WHN after Season 2.

 As he turned the pages on the calendar, however, the dwindling days of summer in which to complete both the seasonal work and make the ranch ready for winter, ratcheted up his anxiety and, despite his father’s warnings, he became more demanding and less effusive in his praise.

-While listening to his brothers’ reports after supper on night at end of July, he checked off each task and made notes, usually responding with a grunt of acknowledgment or a query asking how much longer, what else do you need, why is it taking so long, etc. Hoss was downright chatty with his answers providing more than enough detail for Adam.
+While listening to his brothers’ reports after supper one night at the end of July, he checked off each task and made notes, usually responding with a grunt of acknowledgment or a query asking how much longer, what else do you need, why is it taking so long, etc. Hoss was downright chatty with his answers providing more than enough detail for Adam.

 Joe, on the other hand, after being told repeatedly to be succinct, had taken to giving one-word answers and waiting for the next question.
 He slouched, hands in his armpits and stared, never moving his head but instead fixing his gaze on one aspect of Adam’s person before moving to another, studying every nuance, every tic.

-Perhaps because Joe had been in motion since the day he was born this stillness had the unnerving effect of making Adam feel like a fly under a microscope.
+Perhaps, because Joe had been in motion since the day he was born, this stillness had the unnerving effect of making Adam feel like a fly under a microscope.
 Putting his pencil down, he said abruptly, “What?”